 Dedicated to jolly cups of joe in the cold month of January, what follows is the second of four posts, each covering sections from my paper, “Dunkin’ Donuts: A Site and Source of Bostonian Identity.”
 Read the first post here.

 The role and meaning of Dunkin’ Donuts in New England eclipses its local origin story.
-After successfully operating the Industrial Luncheon Service, serving factory workers during World War II from mobile carts, William Rosenberg opened the first Dunkin’ Donuts store ten miles outside Boston in Quincy, Massachusetts in 1950 (Rosenberg & Keener 2001).
+After successfully operating the Industrial Luncheon Service, which served factory workers during World War II from mobile carts, William Rosenberg opened the first Dunkin’ Donuts store ten miles outside Boston in Quincy, Massachusetts in 1950.
 [If you’re not from New England, you might be as surprised as I was that this town is pronounced Quin-zzee.]

-Dunkin’ Donuts’ origin story is also relevant in comparison to other large coffee chains, particularly Starbucks.
-While Starbucks emulates a European coffee experience, Dunkin’ Donuts proudly promotes itself as American coffee, emphasizing the value of hard work.
+Dunkin’ Donuts’ origin story stands out in comparison to other large coffee chains.
+Starbucks, for example, emulates a European coffee experience, while Dunkin’ Donuts proudly promotes itself as American coffee, emphasizing the value of hard work.
 Furthermore, Starbucks is framed as a product of “posthippie capitalism” (Sanders quoted in Simon 2009: 29) and often critiqued in an elevated way as a “cultural institution” akin to higher art located within a “historical trajectory” of long standing tradition (Dickinson 2002: 17-18).

-Conversely, Dunkin’ Donuts is a franchised chain built upon the American Dream story of William Rosenberg, a hardworking New Englander with an eighth-grade education who successfully built a coffee empire (Rosenberg & Keener 2001).
+Conversely, Dunkin’ Donuts is a franchised chain built upon the American Dream story of William Rosenberg, a hardworking New Englander with an eighth-grade education who successfully built a coffee empire.
 From the start, Dunkin’ Donuts tells a specifically New England story, but the chain’s role as both a site and source of Bostonian and New England identity cannot be simply explained by the location of its first store.

 Throughout decades of expansion, franchising, marketing, and repositioning, Dunkin’ Donuts emerged and remains a regional power brand, operating one store for every 5,000 to 6,000 people across New England (Rosenwald & Kirkham 2006) and outnumbering Starbucks ten to one (Carroll 2010).